 Contents

-Looking to visit the Tower of London?
-The Bumper Crew has it covered!
 We visited with The London Pass* and absolutely loved it!
-We hopped on a river boat after discovering the best things to do in Greenwich, which is a great way to arrive at the Tower, given the pier is right next door.
+We hopped on a river boat after discovering the best things to do in Greenwich, which is a great way to arrive at the Tower, given that the pier is right next door.

 When it comes to exploring London’s history, few landmarks are as iconic as the Tower of London.
 This ancient fortress has stood for over 900 years, serving as a royal palace, prison, and even a zoo.
 If you’re planning a trip to London, a visit to the Tower of London should be on your itinerary.
-The Tower of London is a must-see destination for anyone interested in British history, the monarchy or those seeking some gruesome stories.
+The Tower of London is a must-see destination for anyone interested in British history, the monarchy, or gruesome stories.

 Tower of London History